ternandsparrow/natcap-invest-docker-flask/README.md

 |`FARM_PADDING_METRES`|integer|3000| padding, in metres, used when cropping the raster around the farm vector.
 Smaller values mean faster runs but if you go too small, it'll negatively affect results as there's not enough raster around the farm to calculate wild pollination values. |
 |`PURGE_WORKSPACE`|0 or 1|1 (True)|controls if the temporary workspace on disk is completely purged after each run.
 Each request is stateless/self-contained so the only reason to keep the workspace is for debugging reasons.|

-Then you can use it like this:
+Then you can make a call to the server like this:
 ```bash
 curl localhost:5000/ # get available links, just a healthcheck really
 # change to a dir where we can use the example payloads